Library Cards are dual-purpose. They serve as a Library Card for material checkout and allow you to use the Internet.

 Using Your Library Card

-You must have your library card with you for all library transactions.
-You can use your library card to check out books, listening tapes or videos.
-You may check out up to 25 items at one time but no more than 5 DVDs.
-The library also limits you to only 6 books on any one subject or by any one author.
-This way more people get a chance to check out something they want.
-Your library card number and personal identification number (PIN) can be used to reserve material.
-A maximum of 10 items may be requested at one time, per card.
+A library card is needed for all library transactions.
+You can use your library card to check out books, listening tapes or videos, up to 25 items at one time.
+DVDs are limited to 5 items.
+Your library card number and personal identification number (PIN) can be used to place holds.
+The maximum number of holds placed per card is 10.

 Library Card Application